Mudit-28/ai-finance-support/README.md

 > Your AI-powered personal finance coach — understands not just what you spend, but why.

 Most finance apps tell you where your money went.
-WealthMind tells you what your spending says about you.
+This app tells you what your spending says about you.
 Built on **Groq-hosted Llama 3** for low-latency LLM inference, WealthMind combines transaction analysis with **behavioral AI** to identify spending personalities, emotional patterns, and habit loops — then